wso2/docs-is/en/docs/administer/product-level-security-guidelines.md

         environment, use WSO2 Update Manager to get the latest updates available for WSO2 IS 5.9.0.
 For more information on how to use WSO2 Update Manager, see [Updating WSO2 Products](https://docs.wso2.com/display/updates/Using+WSO2+Update+Manager).
-2. Shutdown the server, if you have already started.
+2. Shut the server down in case you have already started it.
-3. Add the following configuration changes to /repository/conf/deployment.toml file.
+3. Add the following configuration changes to the `<IS_HOME>/repository/conf/deployment.toml` file.

-    - Add the 'app_password' property value of '[identity.auth_framework.endpoint]' to a preferred password.
+    - Add the `app_password` property and enter a preferred password as the value.

        ``` toml
        [identity.auth_framework.endpoint]
        app_password="<value of preferred password>"

         ```
-    - Add SHA-256 hash value of the added 'app_password' property value to the 'hash' property value of '[account_recovery.endpoint.auth]'.
+    - Add the `hash` property and enter the SHA-256 hash value of the `app_password` as the property value.

          ``` toml
          [account_recovery.endpoint.auth]
          hash="<SHA-256 hash of the newly added app_password property value>"

          ```
-    If the 'authenticationendpoint' web app is hosted externally.
-Open the 'EndpointConfig.properties' file found in the root of the 'authenticationendpoint' folder.
-Change the 'app.password' property value to the value added as 'app_password' in the 'deployment.toml' file.
+    If the `authenticationendpoint` web app is hosted externally, do the following:
+        1. Open the `EndpointConfig.properties` file found in the root of the `authenticationendpoint` folder.
+        2. Change the `app.password` property value to the value added as `app_password` in the `deployment.toml` file.
-    And do the same changes to the 'EndpointConfig.properties' file located in the "/WEB-INF/classes'' directory.
+        3. Do the same changes to the `EndpointConfig.properties` file located in the `<IS_HOME>/repository/deployment/server/webapps/authenticationendpoint/WEB-INF/classes` directory.

-    If the 'accountrecoveryendpoint' web app is hosted externally.
-Open the 'RecoveryEndpointConfig. properties' file found in the root of the 'accountrecoveryendpoint' folder.
-Change the 'app.password' property value to the value added as 'app_password' in the 'deployment.toml' file.
+    If the `accountrecoveryendpoint` web app is hosted externally, do the following:
+        1. Open the `RecoveryEndpointConfig. properties` file found in the root of the `accountrecoveryendpoint` folder.
+        2. Change the `app.password` property value to the value added as `app_password` in the `deployment.toml` file.
-    And do the same changes to the “RecoveryEndpointConfig.properties” file located in the "/WEB-INF/classes'' directory.
+        3. Do the same changes to the `RecoveryEndpointConfig.properties` file located in the `<IS_HOME>/repository/deployment/server/webapps/accountrecoveryendpoint/WEB-INF/classes` directory.

-4. Once above configuration changes are completed, restart the server with :
+4. Once these changes are configured, restart the server with,

     - Linux/Unix : sh wso2server.sh
     - Windows : wso2server.bat